MichaelEIRE/Safety-Services/README.md

 ## About

 * About contains an image followed by the About Safety Services section that contains a horizontal field of text and images of Who We Are, What We Do and Why We Do It

+## Upcoming

+* Upcoming consists  of an image at the top of the page followed by a month sitting above informative box-like sections of content for the user, describing training available with time, dates, locations